Local-global questions for divisibility in commutative algebraic groups: Other related problems

 What can we conclude about $P$ and $Q$? \end{Problem}

-The principal difference between Problem 1 or Katz' question and the Support Problem is that in this last case one considers \emph{two} points having the same behaviour, with respect reduction modulo $v$, for all but finitely many $v$, (instead of one point with certain properties) and wonders about their possible relation.
+One of the main differences between Question 1 or Problem \ref{probK} and the Support Problem is that in this last case one considers \emph{two} points having the same behaviour with respect a certain property and wonders about their possible relation.

-Corrales-Rodrig\'a\~{n}ez and Schoof show that two points $P$ and $Q$ satisfying the assumptions of problem \ref{ProbS} are actually linked as follows.
+Corrales-Rodrig\'a\~{n}ez and Schoof showed that two points $P$ and $Q$ satisfying the assumptions of Problem \ref{ProbS} are actually linked as follows.

 \begin{thm}[Corrales-Rodrig\'a\~{n}ez, Schoof,1997] Let $\E$ be an elliptic curve defined over a number field $k$.
 Let $P, Q\in \E(k)$.
-If for every positive integer $n$ and all but finitely many places $v$ of $k$ for which $\E$ has good reduction, one has
+If for every positive integer $q$ and all but finitely many places $v$ of $k$ for which $\E$ has good reduction, one has

-then either $Q=\sigma(P)$, for some $k$-rational endomorphism of $\E$ or both $P$ and $Q$ are torsion points. \end{thm}
+then either $Q=\phi(P)$, for some $k$-rational endomorphism $\phi$ of $\E$ or both $P$ and $Q$ are torsion points. \end{thm}